readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 A `canonical URL`_
 allows you to specify the preferred version of a web page to prevent duplicated content.
-They as a final destination by:
+Here are some examples of when a canonical URL is used:

-- Search engines to link users to the correct version and domain of your documentation.
+- Search engines use your canonical URL to link users to the correct version and domain of your documentation.
-- Many popular chat clients and social media networks that generate link previews.
+- Many popular chat clients and social media networks generate link previews, using your canonical URL as the final destination.

 If canonical URLs aren't used, it's easy for outdated documentation to be the top search result for various pages in your documentation.